 1. Type.
-The most popular and distinct types of walk in bathtubs have been covered in the list above, but you can also find a lot of tubs out there that serve a multitude of purposes, and thus classify under more than one of the above mentioned categories: you can have a wheelchair-accessible soaking tub, a combination-therapy one (these are extremely common), or a bariatric and wheelchair-accessible unit.
+The most popular and distinct types of walk in bathtubs have been covered in the list above.
+You can also find a lot of tubs out there that serve a multitude of purposes, and thus classify under more than one of the above-mentioned categories: you can have a wheelchair-accessible soaking tub, a combination therapy one (these are extremely common), or a bariatric and wheelchair-accessible unit.
 The point here is not to look for one particular type, but widen up your search to more versatile units.
 The type you choose depends entirely on your or your family’s needs.

 2. Size and position.
 Most walk-in bathtubs are classic rectangular shapes (some even come close to a square shape in the base), so you won’t have too much trouble with unusual shapes that will have to align well with your plumbing.
 They’re also smaller in size than a normal lay-down bathtub, which makes them a great choice for smaller bathrooms.
 So, grab your measuring tape and check how much space you can spare for your future walk-in bathtub.

 6. Extra features.
-Here, we’ll have to break it down into 2 main categories:
+Here, we’ll have to break it down into two main categories:

 • Safety features.
-Especially if you’re looking for a tub for an elderly person, a disabled, wheelchair-bound or overweight person, you want to make sure your tub comes with safety features.
-These can include: non-slippery floor coverage, handles for easier getting in and out of the tub, bariatric seats (the kind which extend horizontally, making it more comfortable for an overweight person), and outwards opening doors.
+Especially if you’re looking for a tub for a senior, a disabled, wheelchair-bound or overweight person, you want to make sure your tub comes with safety features.
+These can include: non-slippery floor coverage handles for easier getting in and out of the tub, bariatric seats (the kind which extends horizontally, making it more comfortable for an overweight person), and outwards opening doors.
 Things to be avoided if you want ultimate safety in your bathroom – tubs that come with footsteps; better go for a unit whose door goes down to the floor, so you or the person in need does not have to take on any additional danger.